skienzmatishun/rippreport/content/p/daphne-decision/index.md

 ---
-title: "DAPHNE DECISION"
+title: DAPHNE DECISION
 date: 2018-12-07
-thumbnail: "img/daphne-decision.jpg"
+thumbnail: img/daphne-decision.jpg
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Daphne City Hall exterior; American flag flying, where the city council will interview applicants for a vacant seat"
 ---
 ## NOTICE OF CITY COUNCIL VACANCY

 The Daphne City Council is now accepting resumes to fill the Council seat that was vacated on November 13th by District 7 Councilman Joe Davis, III.
 The City Council intends to interview applicants during a special-called meeting beginning at 6:30pm on December 10, 2018, in Council Chambers at Daphne City Hall.